VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 These alternative approaches will include:

-1. Modify the Orders and Registrations bounded context to generate more useful events that are designed explicitly for integration.
+1. Modify the Orders and Registrations bounded context to generate more useful events designed explicitly for integration.
 2. Generate the de-normalized data in the Orders and Registrations bounded context and notify the Conference Management bounded context when the data is ready.
 The Conference Management bounded context can